20460 - INTERNET, PUBLISHING AND MUSIC

 - Compare business models across content industries and appreciate competition and cooperation opportunities.

 - Analyse the transformation in consumption patterns for hedonic goods.

-- Integrate knowledge, manage complexity, and make judgments even with partial information, in highly turbulent competitive environments.
+- Integrate knowledge, manage complexity and make judgements even with partial information, on highly turbulent competitive environments.

 - Problem setting and customer orientation (field projects).

-- Information selection and analytical skills in complex settings.
+- Information selection and analytical skills in complex settings (individual essay 1).

 - Synthesis and macro-trends elaboration (wrap-up case presentation).

 - Multimedia narratives and presentation (wrap-up case and field project presentation).

 - Guest speaker's talks (in class or in distance)

 - Guest speakers are involved to provide hands' on experiences and to give opportunity to students to meet potential employers.